klemola/liikennematto/README.md

 ## Attribution

-Thanks to [Kenney](https://kenney.nl/assets) for the free game assets (subset of the "Road Textures" and "Racing Pack" collections).
+Thanks to [Kenney](https://kenney.nl/assets) for the free game assets used during the development (subset of the "Road Textures" and "Racing Pack" collections).

-Icons made by <a href="https://www.flaticon.com/authors/smashicons" title="Smashicons">Smashicons</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a>

 ## License